DIPlib/diplib/changelogs/diplib_3.2.1.md

 - `__len__()` now properly returns 0 for an empty (raw) image.
 This makes `if img` fail for a raw image.

+- Fixed a few issues with indexing into image, allowing using a list of coordinates, and allowing assigning a scalar value into a multi-channel image.

 (See also bugfixes to *DIPlib*.)